 The Tells also work with their church in Thailand, the First Church of Chiang Mai, to host Family Retreats for families affected by disability in Chiang Mai and surrounding regions.
 Since 2013 they have hosted 7 Family Retreats and seen the passion for Disability Ministry blossom at their church.

 Jasmine also serves on a birth team providing labor support as a doula.
 She serves both missionary and expat families.
 She also runs a summer internship program in partnership with Joni and Friends Cause 4 Life, and loves pouring into young people as they pursue disability ministry and God's call on their life!

-Joey and Jasmine have three daughters, Ilyria, Nikolina and Cordelia.
-Ilyria and Cordelia were born in Chiang Mai, and Nikolina was born in Belgrade, Serbia, where she was adopted from in 2015.
+Joey and Jasmine have four daughters, Ilyria, Nikolina, Cordelia and Sophia.
+Ilyria, Cordelia & Sophia were born in Chiang Mai, and Nikolina was born in Belgrade, Serbia, where she was adopted from in 2015.